 BRPC Executive Director Nathaniel Karns said the regional master plan will replace the one the commission -- represented by all 32 Berkshire cities and town -- adopted more than a decade ago.

 "This is more complex than the previous plan as we looked more at the interrelationship between the different areas," Karns said.
-"For example, open space/recreation and historic preservation are part
+"For example, open space/recreation and historic preservation are part of our economy.

 Armed with a $590,000 grant from the U.S. Department of Housing and Urban Development (HUD), the BRPC began developing the Sustainable Berkshires plan in July 2011.
 The agency has held numerous workshops and public input sessions in crafting what is intended to be a planning guide for the private and public sector, according to BRPC Senior Planner Amy Kacala.